pac4j/spring-security-pac4j/README.md

 ### 3) Install, configure and use the pac4j security library

-You must refer to the documentation of the pac4j security library you use: [javaee-pac4j](https://github.com/pac4j/jee-pac4j) or [spring-webmvc-pac4j](https://github.com/pac4j/spring-webmvc-pac4j) or [spring-webflux-pac4j](https://github.com/pac4j/spring-webflux-pac4j).
+You must refer to the documentation of the pac4j security library you use: [jakartaee-pac4j](https://github.com/pac4j/jee-pac4j) or [javaee-pac4j](https://github.com/pac4j/jee-pac4j) or [spring-webmvc-pac4j](https://github.com/pac4j/spring-webmvc-pac4j) or [spring-webflux-pac4j](https://github.com/pac4j/spring-webflux-pac4j).

 ## Demos